 We all, it seems, are judged by the company we keep.

 Updated: This article was originally published in July 2017 and has been updated in April 2018 to include more detail and discussion points.
-A shorter version of this article was posted on Branding Strategy Insider under the title 6 Factors Behind the Impact of Brand Scandals.
+A shorter version of this article was posted elsewhere under the title 6 Factors Behind the Impact of Brand Scandals.